๐Ÿง Java Interview Insights — What They Really Ask in Big Tech

 }

-What they’re really testing: exception semantics. - throws declares exceptions a method may propagate. - throw actually throws an exception in your code.
+Testing: exception semantics. - throws: declares exceptions a method may propagate. - throw: actually throws an exception.

-What they’re really testing: thread safety and memory visibility. - volatile: ensures updates to a variable are visible across threads. - synchronized: ensures mutual exclusion and visibility by locking critical sections.
+Testing: thread safety and memory visibility. - volatile: ensures visibility across threads. - synchronized: ensures mutual exclusion and visibility.

-What they’re really testing: efficient concurrency.
-Creating threads is costly.
-Thread pools (via ExecutorService) reuse threads, control concurrency, and reduce overhead.
+Testing: efficient concurrency.
+Thread pools reuse threads, control concurrency, and reduce overhead.

 ExecutorService pool = Executors.newFixedThreadPool(5);